maghfiraer/maghfiraer.github.io/content/research/_index.md

 description: "List of research activity"
 ---

-## Peer-Reviewed
+#### Peer-Reviewed

 - "National oil companies and fossil fuel subsidy regimes in transition: The case of Indonesia." (with Muhammad Ichsan and Matthew Lockwood). <i>The Extractive Industries and Society</i>.
 2022. https://doi.org/10.1016/j.exis.2022.101104

 ---

-## Work in Progress
+#### Work in Progress

-- "How do households respond to grid emergency?
-Evidence from California's Flex Alert"
+- "Digital Dispatch and Demand Response in Grid Emergencies: Evidence from Household Cooling in California’s Flex Alerts"

 - "Measuring benefit of residential battery storage"